lawrencegripper/azure-aks-terraform/Readme.md

 # Kubernetes on Azure using Terraform

-> Warning: This template relies on two PR's which may not yet be released see:
+> Warning: This template relies on two PR's which are not yet be released.
+We expect them to be available shortly:
     @jjcollinge: [AKS credentials export](https://github.com/terraform-providers/terraform-provider-azurerm/pull/953) & @lawrencegripper: [Log Analytics Solution provider](https://github.com/terraform-providers/terraform-provider-azurerm/pull/952)

 This project aims to show a simple example of how you can setup a fully featured k8s cluster on Azure using terraform.